Tenshō-Jingo war: Aftermath

 Grave of Yoda Nobushige, former Takeda clan general and benefactor of Ieyasu during the Tenshō-Jingo War.

 In 1583, Ieyasu had a detachment of Ii Naomasa's troops subdue the Takatō area in Shinano, which had still not submitted to the Tokugawa clan.
 Meanwhile, Nobushige led the attack against the Tomono clan, and defeated them.
 The Tomono later also submitted and joined Tokugawa.
+In January, Nobushige further secured the submission of more Shinano local lord, the Mochizuki clan.

-In the middle of operation, Yoda Nobushige was killed in action.
+However, Yoda Nobushige was killed in action in the middle of operation.
 Yoda Yasukuni, who succeeded him as head of the Yoda clan, was given the surname Matsudaira and Komoro Castle.
 The territory he was allowed to inherit was 60,000 koku, one of the largest for any of Ieyasu's vassals at the time.
 Yashiro Hidemasa, who surrendered to Ogasawara Sadayoshi, also joined the Tokugawa clan later on April 1, 1584, together with his younger brother Ogasawara Mitsutoshi.

 With the end of the Tensho Jingo War, Ieyasu now ruled over five provinces, including Kai and southern Shinano, in addition to his original territories of Mikawa, Totomi, and Suruga.